Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 49ers stats and trends

-- This season, the 49ers are winless ATS when entering a game as an underdog of 4.5 points or more.
+- This season, the 49ers have one ATS win in two games as an underdog of 3.5 points or more.

-- San Francisco's games this year have hit the over on seven of 16 set point totals (43.8%).
+- San Francisco's games this year have gone over the total in seven out of 16 opportunities (43.8%).

-- When San Francisco scores more than 21.6 points, it is 7-3 against the spread and 8-2 overall.
+- San Francisco is 7-3 against the spread and 8-2 overall in games when it records more than 21.6 points.

-- When San Francisco totals over 338.4 yards, the team is 5-4 against the spread and 6-3 overall.
+- San Francisco is 5-4 against the spread and 6-3 overall when the team piles up over 338.4 yards.

-- The 49ers have 22 giveaways this season, while the Rams have 23 takeaways.

 Home and road insights

-- In three of seven home games this year, Los Angeles has gone over the total.
+- In three of seven games at home this season, Los Angeles has gone over the total.

-- San Francisco is 5-3 overall, and 4-4 against the spread, on the road.
+- On the road, San Francisco is 5-3 overall and 4-4 against the spread.

-- In eight road games this year, San Francisco has hit the over three times.
+- This season, in eight away games, San Francisco has gone over the total three times.

 Powered by Data Skrive.